-Survivor grant: A widow(er) receives a lump sum equal to 75% of the old-age grant payable to the deceased; an orphan receives 25% (50% for a full orphan); each dependent parent (in the absence of other eligible survivors) receives 50%.
+Survivor grant: A widow(er) receives a lump sum of 75% of the old-age grant the deceased received or would have been entitled to receive; an orphan receives 25% (50% for a full orphan); in the absence of other eligible survivors, each dependent parent receives 50%.

-All survivor grants combined must not exceed 100% of the old-age grant payable to the deceased.
+All survivor grants combined must not exceed 100% of the old-age grant the deceased would have been entitled to receive.

-Funeral grant: EC\$3,800 is paid to the person who meets all or part of the cost of the insured's funeral.
+Funeral grant: EC\$4,330 is paid to the person who pays for all or part of the insured's funeral.
 A reduced grant is paid for the funeral of a spouse or child.